 Alberta Wildcraft

-Fermented Fireweed Herbal Tea / Ivan Chai
+Fermented Fireweed Herbal Tea

-Fermented Fireweed Herbal Tea / Ivan Chai
+Fermented Fireweed Herbal Tea

 Couldn't load pickup availability

-Fermented Fireweed Tea Ivan Chai
+Fermented Fireweed Tea, lightly fermented Ivan Chai

 Fireweed (Chamerion angustifolium), or “willow herb,” is one of the first plants to return after wildfire, bringing color and life back to disturbed land.
 In traditional use, the leaves were sometimes fermented to develop a deep, fruity aroma and rich flavor—similar to how black tea is made, but naturally caffeine-free.